 How to Teach and Encourage Writing Skills

-Teach your child to recognize the letters in her name
+Teach your child to recognize the letters of her name.

 Post her name around the house and label her belongings when possible.
 Point to the letters occasionally during daily routines and ask, "What letter is this?"
 When she begins to recognize a letter, go ahead and begin to teach her the sound that the letter represents.
 For example, "T makes the t-t-t sound.
 Can you make that sound?"
 It's also fun to play the "go find the letter game."
 Just write the letters on sticky notes, place them throughout the house, and send your child on a treasure hunt to find a particular letter.

-Teach your child to copy the prerequisite strokes
+Teach your child to recognize the prerequisite strokes.

 Begin by modeling how the letters are formed.
 Be sure your tot is watching!
 Once she sees you form the line or shape, you can take her hand and guide her through the motions while talking about the stroke as she is forming it.
 "You are making a straight line down" or "You are making a circle."